Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-drivetrain-sensors.typ

   type: "brainstorm",
   start_date: datetime(year: 2023, month: 7, day: 28),
   [
-  In order to be able to track our robot with odometry #footnote(<nb_gl>) we need sensors.
-Odometry requires our sensors to be able to do three things:
+  In order to be able to implement absolute positioning on our robot we will need sensors.
+These sensors need to be able to do three things:
   - track our movement forwards and backwards
   - track our movement side to side
   - track our rotation